couchbaselabs/mini-hacks/android-background-sync/README.md

 ## Background Sync on Android with FCM

 When users open your app they expect the data to already be there regardless of whether the connection is up or down.
-Running replications when the app is in the foreground will ensure that the user receives the latest data after the user opened your app.
-However it's also possible to schedule one-shot replications while the app is in the background.
+To implement this behaviour, it's possible to schedule one-shot replications while the app is in the background.
 Background tasks can be scheduled in response to receiving a (silent) push notification for example.
 This will ensure that your app is always in sync with the server side to provide a great UX regardless of the network connection status.
-Running a task in the background is largely specific on the OS; in this post, you'll learn how to use Google's push notifications service (FCM) with Couchbase Mobile.
+Running a task in the background is largely specific on the OS though; in this post, you'll learn how to use Google's push notifications service called Firebase Cloud Messaging (FCM) with Couchbase Mobile.

-You can check out the accompanying project.
+You can check out the accompanying project in the root of this folder.
 You will learn how to send a remote notification from the command line.
 Upon receiving a remote message, the app starts one-shot push/pull replications as shown below.

 ![](assets/background.gif)

 ### Configure FCM

 To use FCM you must register your app to receive notification.
 You'll need to create a new FCM project (even for the sample project in this post).

-1. Create a new Android project.
-2. Follow the steps in [this guide](https://firebase.google.com/docs/cloud-messaging/android/client).
+The accompanying project already contains the dependencies but you must create your own FCM project.
+Follow the steps in [this guide](https://firebase.google.com/docs/android/setup) to create a new Firebase project and add **google-services.json** to the sample project.

 **Note:** The app identifier of the sample project is `com.couchbase.gcmexample`.